webplatform/docs/tutorials/css-regions/index.md

 In this example, the parent '''article''' element is assigned to the ''main'' flow, while its child '''aside''' elements are assigned to a different flow named ''pullquote''.
-You can use this same technique to assign descendant elements to the ''same'' flow, effectively un-nesting them from within content.
+You can use the same technique to assign descendant elements to the ''same'' flow, effectively un-nesting them from within content.
 In this example, endnotes are extracted from wherever they happen to appear within the main flow of